RaduHaulica/PlatformerJumpyCat/readme.md

 Fixed step physics update (60 Hz) so stuff doesn't go through walls by accident during a frame rate drop.

 Almost proper animations.
-Each state (for the player character and enemies) has a different loop assembled from a sprite sheet, but I didn't bother properly aligning everything.
+Each state (for the player character and enemies) has a different loop assembled from a sprite sheet.

 Power ups use a sin function to smooth animation and look more interactive.